kdefeo5/gofishnofish/README.md

 ---

 Kylie DeFeo
-Originally created for DSC 344 - Intro to Machine Learning
+Originally created for DSC 344 - Intro to Machine Learning (2022), updated for portfolio presentation.